HITECHCRIME/HC_SG119_Further_Annulled/README.md

 and i am the fool
 nothing stings more than the truth the further from you the better the clues
+(the closer to you) the better the clues aye

+pulling dark networks in swoops discord still running the booth precious count me for two in the room and i am the fool

+nothing stings more than the truth the further from you the better the clues
 (the closer to you) the better the clues

+pulling dark networks in swoops discord still running the booth precious count me for two in the room and i am the fool nothing stings more than the truth the further from you the better the clues
+(the closer to you) the better the clues aye

 alt